 Trade accounts receivable are recorded at the invoiced amount and are subject to late fee penalties.
 Management develops its estimate of an allowance for uncollectible receivables based on the Company's experience with specific customers, aging of outstanding invoices, its understanding of customers' current economic circumstances and its own judgment as to the likelihood that the Company will ultimately receive payment.
 The Company writes off its accounts receivable when balances ultimately are deemed uncollectible.
-The allowance for doubtful accounts was \$1.0 million and \$0.6 million as of December 31, 2016 and 2015, respectively.
+The allowance for doubtful accounts was not material as of December 31, 2017 and 2016.